vikrusev/pih-tih-karl/README.md

 # pih-tih-kal
-Expand your knowledge about drugs
+Expand your knowledge about compunds